Anyaoma/Backtest_Analysis_Using_StreamLit_App/README.md

 # Streamlit App

 This is a Streamlit app for displaying the backtest result of a combined ENGULFING and RSI strategy.
 This is a project that can be conducted on any strategy of choice.
-This is requested by clients who wants a bird eye view of the performance of their strategy using just a link.
+This is a personal project undertaken to have a bird's-eye view of the performance of this strategy using just a link.
-Disclaimer: The code is hosted on the streamlit cloud (free), which can be extremely slow to load.
-Upon request, the Heroku cloud can be used; a paid and faster option.
+Disclaimer: The code is hosted on the Streamlit Cloud (free), which can be extremely slow to load.
+An alternative option is the Heroku cloud- a paid and faster option.

 ![image](https://github.com/user-attachments/assets/5a58ff20-9111-4234-af27-531bb5927461)

+## INTRODUCTION

 ## On the interface, you can: